How to Remove Panel from Wall: A 6 Simple Step-by-Step Guide

 Detach the Panel

 Work your way around the panel, gently pulling it away from the wall.
 For adhesive panels, consider using a heat gun to soften the glue.
 Apply heat evenly to avoid scorching the panel.
-Once the adhesive is softened, use the putty knife or a pry bar to carefully detach the panel from the wall.
+Once the adhesive is softened, use the putty knife or a pry bar, carefully removing panel from the wall.

 Clean the Wall